rbardini/resumed/README.md

 ### Theme resolution

-Resumed automatically loads and uses the first installed [theme](https://www.npmjs.com/search?q=jsonresume-theme) found when rendering (exporting) a resume, similar to how [Prettier plugins](https://prettier.io/docs/en/plugins.html#using-plugins) work.
-If no theme is installed, Resumed will guide you on how to proceed.
-It will also let you know if _multiple_ themes are found, which one it picked, and how to [use another one](#render-default).
+Resumed does not install any themes.
+You must [pick and install one](https://www.npmjs.com/search?q=jsonresume-theme) yourself, and specify your choice via the `--theme` option or the `.meta.theme` field of your resume.

-In contrast, resume-cli comes with a theme, and requires specifying what theme to use if the default does not suit you.
-This is fine for most users, but it ties the default theme package release cycle to that of the CLI, and is a little more verbose.
+In contrast, resume-cli comes with a default theme, and only supports the `--theme` option.
+This is fine for most users, but it ties the default theme package release cycle to that of the CLI, and may be a little more verbose.

 ### Interface